The Directors are pleased to present the 40th Annual Report on the

 its present heights.
 The productivity of employees is demonstrated by

-increase in generation per employee and reduction of Man-MW ratio.
-The
+increase in generation per employee and reduction of Man-MW ratio year

-Generation per employee was 9.96 MUs during the year
+Subsidiaries.
+Generation per employee was 11.19 MUs during the year

 The total employee strength of the company (including JV/ subsidiary)

 The attrition rate of the NTPC executives (including Executive Trainees

 and those posted in Subsidiaries and JVs) during the year was 1.05%.